dortania/GPU-Buyers-Guide/README.md

 **Vega 10 series Highest Supported OS: Current/Catalina**

 Just like with Vega 20, Vega 10 GPUs are natively supported in macOS though these card's support starts in High Sierra.
-Similar to Vega 20, it's recommended to still have WhateverGreen.kext installed as this helps with proper framebuffer connectins and fixes other odd issues like proper ACPI mapping and such.
+Similar to Vega 20, it's recommended to still have WhateverGreen.kext installed as this helps with proper framebuffer connections and fixes other odd issues like proper ACPI mapping and such.

 And for those who want to overclock/undervolt, check out [PyVega](https://github.com/corpnewt/PyVega)

 The only brand of GPUs to **avoid with Vega 10 are XFX and Sapphire**.
-Reason being is VBIOS communication issues which can't be easily solved with a reference BIOS due to how Vega's powerplay table interacts between the OS and GPU.
+The reason being is VBIOS communication issues which can't be easily solved with a reference BIOS due to how Vega's powerplay table interacts between the OS and GPU.

 Supported Cards: